shadow3aaa/llama-cpp-rs/llama-cpp-sys-4/README.md

 # llama-cpp-sys

-Raw bindings to llama.cpp with cuda support.
+Raw bindings to llama.cpp with cuda support, including new Sampler API from llama-cpp.

 See [llama-cpp-4](https://crates.io/crates/llama-cpp-4) for a safe API.